Home / Blog / Multi-agent AI systems in 2026: how they're built, what they cost, and when they're worth it

 Multi-agent AI systems in 2026: how they're built, what they cost, and when they're worth it

-Multi-agent systems went from a research demo to a production pattern in 2025.
-Gartner forecasts that 40% of enterprise AI deployments will use multi-agent architectures by 2028.
+Multi-agent systems went from research demos to production deployments in 2025.
+Gartner forecasts 40% of enterprise AI deployments will use multi-agent architectures by 2028.
 Here is what that actually means in practice, which framework to use for which job, and what it costs.

 Hermes OS team3 April 202610 min read